 Seeds form in follicles in two rows, and when mature the follicle splits open on one side to release the seeds which are brown, flattened partial hemispheres, smooth but with a rough ridge and have a small beak.
 Seeds require a warm moist period followed by a cold moist period in order to germinate.
 When planted outdoors they require a year to germinate.

 Habitat: Black Bugbane grows from a rhizomatous root system, preferring rich soil with partial sun to open shade in moist woods.
+The root system forms a good clump over time but does not aggressively spread.
 The flowers have an unpleasant scent.
 These tall plants add a dose of white color in the woodland when there is little other color.
 For lore and uses see below.

 Names: The "black" in the name refers to the color of the root (a rhizome) which is actually a dark brown.
 There are differences in treatment between certain authorities as to the proper genus for this plant.
 The preferred classification by the authoritative Flora of North America is as listed above.
 The genus name of Cimicifuga is from cimex for "bug" and fugere meaning "to drive away".
 This yields the common name of Bugbane.
 The species name racemosa, refers to the branches of the flower cluster which are racemes.